 The Lord’s Chosen Servant will do many things.
 Here are some: “I am the LORD: I have called you in righteousness; I will take you by the hand and keep you; I will give you as a covenant for my people, a light for the nations, to open they eyes that are blind, to bring the prisoners from the dungeon, from the prison those who sit in darkness” (Is.
 42:6-7, ESV).
 Is.
 42:18 connects hearing and seeing with walking in God’s ways, and deafness and blindness with national judgment.
 As for leprosy, Jesus referred to the time when Elijah the prophet healed Namaan the Syrian of his skin disease, and the return of Elijah was a sign that the Messiah was here (Mal.
 4:5-6; Luke 9:28-36).

 The list of miracles is people-centered.
 Jesus did not perform miracles in the sky.
 He was interested in helping people.
 The list is scattered in Isaiah: 35:5-6; 26:19; 29:18-19; 61:1.
 Healing points to the Messianic Age, ushered in by the Messiah himself.
-Jesus was not going to reform Judaism, like the Reformers intended to reform Christianity, though they did (partly).
+Jesus was not going to reform Judaism, like the Reformers intended to reform Catholicism (and soon abandoned the notion).
 No, Jesus was going higher and farther.
 He was ushering a New Age, but this New Age was going to take time and expand gradually.
 It was going to be as small as the mustard seed at first but grow big enough for birds to light in its branches (Matt.
 13:31).
 He was no Messiah riding on a white horse with a sword in his hand, shouting “I defeat the Romans with the sword of God!” as he stormed Jerusalem with a large army behind him.
 He intended, instead, to restore people’s minds and bodies and deliver them from evil spirits and teach them what life in the kingdom looked like.

 “teachers of the law”: Some translations say “scribes.”